-Over the past decade, there has been a big shift in how people perceive the workplace.
-In this episode, Sabine Ehm and Roel Stroeken discuss this evolution in mindset and how it’s changing the employee experience.
+Over the past decade, there has been a big shift in how people perceive workplace experience.
+It goes in line, of course, with the rise of smart offices.
+Workplace flexibility and engagement are now placed front and center in terms of employee experience.
+Sabine Ehm and Roel Stroeken talk about this evolution in mindset and how it’s changing the employee experience.

 “In modern days, you see a trend that real estate is shifting towards reporting to the HR [departments].” – Roel Stroeken